Online EdD (Online Doctorate in Education)

 - Special education: exploring legal cases and federal mandates around disabilities education

-Requirements for an Online Doctorate in Education
+What Are the Requirements for an Online EdD?

 Individuals interested in pursuing their online EdD will, in most cases, need to meet the following basic requirements: